Dylan Carlson Player Props: Cardinals vs. Nationals

 Nationals Pitching Rankings

-- The Nationals' 4.77 team ERA ranks 26th among all league pitching staffs.
+- The Nationals have the 27th-ranked team ERA across all league pitching staffs (4.82).

-- The Nationals surrender the fourth-most home runs in baseball (124 total, 1.4 per game).
+- Nationals pitchers combine to give up the fourth-most home runs in baseball (129 total, 1.4 per game).

-- Williams makes the start for the Nationals, his 19th of the season.
-He is 5-5 with a 4.45 ERA and 68 strikeouts in 91 2/3 innings pitched.

-- His most recent time out was on Friday against the Texas Rangers, when the right-hander threw six innings, surrendering four earned runs while giving up seven hits.
+- The righty last pitched on Wednesday, July 5 against the Cincinnati Reds, when he tossed five innings, allowing three earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.